calikasten/scripts/README.md

 # Scripts
 Script-based automations using AppleScripts and Shell scripts.
-Last Updated 09/26/2024.
+Last Updated 09/28/2024.

 ## Communication
 [Send Status Update Email](https://github.com/calikasten/scripts/blob/master/Send%20Status%20Update%20Email.scpt) <br>
 An AppleScript that calls a Siri Shortcut to input status updates and then formats all of the inputs into rich text to send in the email body.
-Default included AppleScript.

 ## Text
 [Crazy Message Text](https://github.com/calikasten/scripts/blob/master/Crazy%20Message%20Text.scpt) <br>